🛠 Windows Fix

 Adjust User Account Control (UAC)

-• Search "User Account Control"
+• Search for "User Account Control"

 • Open settings